zhouzusheng/chromium.bb/README.md

 ### bugfix/cleanWarnings (Shezan Baig)

-The purpose of this branch is simply to cleanup the ton of compiler warnings we get when building chromium in Visual Studio.
+The purpose of this branch is simply to cleanup the ton of compiler warnings we get when building Chromium in Visual Studio.
 Most of these warnings are benign, so we simply just disable them.